CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 #### pg_stat_statements Metrics

-Collecting all per-query metrics into Prometheus could greatly increase storage requirements and heavily impact performance without sufficient resources.
-Therefore the metrics below give simplified numeric metrics on overall statistics and Top N queries.
+Collecting all per-query metrics into Prometheus could greatly increase storage requirements and heavily impact performance.
+Therefore, the metrics below give simplified numeric metrics on overall statistics and Top N queries.
 N is set as the LIMIT value in the `crunchy_pg_stat_statements_collector.yml` collections file.
 If you would like to adjust this number, it is recommended to make a copy of this collection file and use that modified file in your sql_exporter collector file config instead.

-.
 Note that the statistics for individual queries can only be reset on PG12+.
 Prior to that, pg_stat_statements must have all statistics reset to redo the top N queries.

  * *ccp_pg_stat_statements_top_max_time_ms* -  Maximum time spent in the statement in milliseconds per database/user/query for the top N queries